google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 <!--
 To filter by columns, we can also use the DataFrame selector.
-Instead of passing in a boolean index, we pass in a list of string that match the column names that we want to keep.
+Instead of passing in a boolean index, we pass in a list of strings that match the column names that we want to keep.

 Image Details: